amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 [EMBEDDED IMAGE]

 - They are embosomed in the sod,
--        In still and tranquil leisure,
+- {:.indent-3}In still and tranquil leisure,
 - Their lives they've cast like trifles down,
--        To serve their country's pleasure.
+- {:.indent-3}To serve their country's pleasure.

 - Nor bugle call, nor mother's voice.
--        Nor moody mob's unreason,
+- {:.indent-3}Nor moody mob's unreason,
 - Shall break their solace and repose
--        Through swiftly changing season.
+- {:.indent-3}Through swiftly changing season.

 - O graves of men who lived and died
--        Afar from life's high pleasures,
+- {:.indent-3}Afar from life's high pleasures,
 - Fold them in tenderly and warm
--        With manifold fond measures.
+- {:.indent-3}With manifold fond measures.

 ---

 ## PEACE

 - Peace on a thousand hills and dales,
--        Peace in the hearts of men
+- {:.indent-3}Peace in the hearts of men
 - While kindliness reclaims the soil
--        Where bitterness has been.
+- {:.indent-3}Where bitterness has been.

 - The night of strife is drifting past,
--        The storm of shell has ceased.
+- {:.indent-3}The storm of shell has ceased.
 - Disrupted is the cordon fell,
--        Sweet charity released.
+- {:.indent-3}Sweet charity released.

 - Forth from the shadow, swift we come
--        Wrought in the flame together.
+- {:.indent-3}Wrought in the flame together.
 - All men as one beneath the sun
--        In brotherhood forever.
+- {:.indent-3}In brotherhood forever.

 ---